ldyang14/training-material/topics/translatomics/tutorials/identify-rfoot-of-non-ribosomal-protein-RNA-complexes/tutorial.md

 - Learning the method to identify RNA fragments from non-ribosomal protein-RNA complexes
 time_estimation: '1H'
 key_points:
-- RNA fragments from non-ribosomal protein-RNA complexes may have potential functions in the cell, but we need to remove them when processing Ribo-seq data analysis.
+- RNA fragments from non-ribosomal protein-RNA complexes may have potential functions in the cell, but we need to remove them when processing Ribo-Seq data analysis.
 contributors:
 - ldyang14